 Skip to main content

-Part 17: Growing Patience
+Growing Patience

-As my online friendship with Shy continued, I noticed how much patience had become a part of my life.
+As my friendship with Shy continued, I noticed how much patience had become a part of my life.
 Before, I would feel restless whenever she didn’t reply quickly or when she was busy with other friends.
 Now, I understood that her life existed outside our chats, and that was okay.
 Patience wasn’t just waiting—it was trusting, caring, and respecting her space.

 Even small messages from her could brighten my day.
 A simple “good morning,” a shared song, or a funny comment became moments I looked forward to.
 I realized that the value of our friendship wasn’t measured by frequency, but by the quality of these small interactions.